Journal of Engineering, Project, and Production Management, 2015, 5(2), 71-81

 Keywords: Infrastructure delivery, participatory action research, change management.

-Copyright © Association of Engineering, Project, and Production Management (EPPM-Association).
+Copyright © Journal of Engineering, Project, and Production Management (EPPM-Journal).

 Requests for reprints and permissions at email@example.com.

 Citation: Potts, M., Awuzie, B., McDermott, P., and Stephenson, A. (2015).
 Engendering Change within a Water Infrastructure Client Organisation: A Participatory Action Research Approach.
 Journal of Engineering, Project, and Production Management, 5(2), 71-81.

 Copyright © EPPM-Journal.
 All rights reserved.